pxai/fjs/document/content/functionaljs.md

 ### Initial Model

 The model must be able to contain and reflect the state of the program at any time.
-Well, in an interpreted language like JavaScript it’s easy to grow any data structure but we should think carefully on how the model should look like.
+Well, in an interpreted language like JavaScript it’s easy to grow any data structure but we should think carefully about how the model should look like.

-In this particular case, we need a model that holds an arrays of tasks.
-Each task just have a couple of attributes: name and done.
+In this particular case, we need a model that holds an array of tasks.
+Each task just has a couple of attributes: `name` and `done`.
 There is something else in the model that may not look so obvious at first sight: name and done attributes.
 Whaaaat?

-Well, this model must be able to reflect the state of the program isn’t it?
+Well, this model must be able to reflect the state of the program, isn’t it?
 So those attributes will contain the data introduced in the forms whenever we want to add new data.

 ```JavaScript
 const initModel = {